ChrRubin/CherryRenderer/README.md

  | Volume Up         | Up    |
  | Volume Down       | Down  |
  | Toggle Mute       | M     |

+ - Dark theme!
+   - Switch between the default white theme and dark theme via Menu - Preferences
+ - Volume control support
+   - Control the volume of CherryRenderer from control point applications that support this feature

 ## Known bugs
  - There is currently no buffer handling, as in there are no indications of when a video is in the middle of buffering.